pdjr-n2k/OneWireAddress/README.md

 ```c++
 unsigned char getByte (int index)
 ```
-Get a specified byte from the address.
+Get a specified byte from this address.

 **Parameters**
 - `index` - index of the byte to be retrieved.